yukkine0704/GPP-Volumetrics/README.md

 - Install GPP and it's dependencies.
 - Download Environmental Visual Enhancements and Scatterer from blackrack's Patreon.
 - Drop EnvironmentalVisualEnhancements, Scatterer, StockScattererConfigs and StockVolumetricClouds into GameData.
-- Drop JNSQVolumetrics into GameData.
+- Drop zip content into GPP folder, replace if needed.
 - Have fun!